i2p/i2p.www/i2p2www/spec/ssu.rst

   As of release 0.9.27, testing of IPv6 addresses is supported, and Alice-Bob and Alice-Charlie communication may be via IPv6.
   See Proposal 126 for details.

+  Alice sends the request to Bob using an existing session over the transport (IPv4 or IPv6) that she wishes to test.
+  When Bob receives a request from Alice via IPv4, Bob must select a Charlie that advertises an IPv4 address.
+  When Bob receives a request from Alice via IPv6, Bob must select a Charlie that advertises an IPv6 address.
+  The actual Bob-Charlie communication may be via IPv4 or IPv6 (i.e., independent of Alice's address type).

 * A peer must maintain a table of active test states (nonces).
 On reception of a PeerTest message, look up the nonce in the table.
 If found, it's an